I am organizing an online creative business conference in May, and wanted to see if there might be a way for us to work together.

 In the case above, the conference costs $100 per person.
 As an affiliate I would earn $50 for each new customer who clicked over from my blog and signed up for the conference.
 My blog gets about 3,000-5,000 pageviews on an average day and many people come here for creative business-related content so there’s a good chance I’d have generated some sales through my affiliate link.

 Most people who do affiliate marketing (and that’s most people who have successful craft blogs right now) do it as a way to get paid for blogging.
 Writing a good blog is hard work.
 Writing a book review, for example, can take four or five hours.
-If you use an affiliate link you can at least feel as though you’ve made a few dollars for your efforts.
+If you use an affiliate link you can at least feel as though you’ve made a few dollars for your efforts, award winning niche edits by Link City can help you to succeed in the digital marketing world.

 And savvy craft bloggers only accept affiliate offers that are well-aligned with their content.
 The feeling is that if you would be recommending a product anyway why not become an affiliate and earn some money for it.